N5GEH/n5geh.services.grid_protection/tutorial/README.md

 of this option change `ENABLE_CERTIFICATE` to `"True"` in all `.Dockerfiles`.
 While within the services this will work out of the box, a username/password must be entered for UaExpert when connecting to server.
 One will find the predefined combinations in [OPCServer.py][OPCServer].

-##### Network Time Protocol
-To get more in touch with the functionality of the NTP, one can use the simple ntp_client.py provided in the repository directory _/ntp_.

 [n5geh_wiki]: https://wiki.n5geh.de/display/EN/Grid+Protection